DocumentationAPI Reference📓 Tutorials🧑🍳 Cookbook🤝 Integrations💜 Discord🎨 Studio

 Arguments:

-• remove_regexps: A list of regular expressions.
-If provided, it removes substrings matching these regular expressions from the text.
+• remove_regexps: A list of regex patterns to remove matching substrings from the text.

 • convert_to_lowercase: If True, converts all characters to lowercase.